3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval

 where $f_Q$ and $f_M$ are the embeddings of the query shape entity and the candidate shape entity, respectively. $S_M(f_Q,f_M)=S_e(f_Q,f_M)$.
 Meanwhile,

 where $n$ and $m$ are the number of image entities in $I_Q$ and $I_M$, respectively.

-For $S_P(G_Q,G_M)$, we apply the bipartite graph matching method \cite{gao20113d} to measure the similarity between the two shapes' part entity sets.
+For $S_P(G_Q,G_M)$, we adopt the bipartite graph matching method \cite{gao20113d} for the similitude measurement between different part entity sets.
 However, the results of graph matching are a set of matching pairs.
 The matching score is the summary of matching pairs.
-Here, we normalize the results by combining averages. $\alpha$, $\beta$, $\gamma$ and $\lambda$ are the weights of these four similarity measures, which are used to balance the contributions of different entities in the final similarity measure.
+Here, we normalize the results by combining averages. $\alpha$, $\beta$, $\gamma$ and $\lambda$ are the weights of these four similarity measures, which are used to control the contributions of different entities in the measurement.

 In other words, for each query image $I$, the directly related entities include part entities and geometric word entities.
 These entities can be represented by a set of embeddings.
 Here, $P_I$ and $G_I$ are utilized to represent the part entity set, and the geometric word entity set, respectively.
 We also utilize $P_I=\{f_1^{I_Q},f_2^{I_Q},...,f_n^{I_Q}\}$ and $G_I=\{f_1^{I_Q},f_2^{I_Q},...,f_n^{I_Q}\}$ to represent the embeddings of these two kinds of entities.
-The final similarity between the query image and candidate 3D shape is as follows:
+The final similitude between the input image and its relevant shape can be calculated as:

-where $f_I$ is the query image embeddings. $I_Q$ is the candidate 3D shape view embeddings set.
+where $f_I$ is the input query (image) embedding. $I_Q$ is the candidate 3D shape's view embedding set.

 where $m$ is the number of views extracted from the candidate 3D shape $M$. $S_G(G_Q,G_M)$ is computed by Eq.\ref{gemotrys}.
 For $S_P(P_Q,P_M)$, we applied a computational approach similar to shape retrieval. $\beta^*$, $\gamma^*$, and $\lambda^*$ are the weights of these three similarity measures in Eq. \ref{queryimage}, which are also used to balance the contributions of different entities in the final similarity measure.